drexed/active_object/README.md

 ```

 ####Classify:####
-`classify` and `classify!` creates a class name from a string like Rails does for table names to models. `Rails Safe`
+`classify` and `classify!` creates a class name from a string like Rails does for table names to models.

 ```ruby
 "example_string".classify      #=> "ExampleString"